-Our subject for this week’s Local Artist Spotlight agrees with our statement about being “creative” and he creates whenever he can, that’s what makes his work so special.
-I first met Andrew Pranger on his first day at the office.
+Andrew Pranger is the subject of this month’s Local Artist Spotlight.
+We first met Andrew Pranger on his first day at the office.
 I wanted to find a little bit more about him so I starting asking the usual questions.
 Where do you live?
 What do you do for fun?
 Do you want to go grab a beer sometime?
 I found out that Andrew is a painter and his work if REALLY REALLY good.
 You’ll find some examples of his work throughout the article, but I wanted to dig deeper and find out a little more about this creative genius.

 DZM: When did you discover your talent?